 Using a spatula, remove the clove grinds from the portafilter and discard into the waste bin.

-Rinse the portafilter with H2O and return it for the next person to use.
+Rinse out the residual solids from the portafilter with H2O under a tap in the sink and return it for the next person to use.

 Cool the clove extract in an ice bath until the temperature has reduced to at least 30 °C.